 Clients who participate in our IDA program come from a wide-ranging background, from food carts to contractors, lawn maintenance technicians to janitorial ventures.
 IDAs empower any individual in our state with the desire to become an entrepreneur–regardless of race, ethnicity, involvement with the criminal justice system, sexual orientation, age, disability, national origin, or citizenship status–to realize their dreams and not only grow the assets of themselves and/or their family but also contribute to the economic strength of our state as a whole.

-IMPORTANT: In order to apply, you must first complete a pre-qualifying questionaire.
-Applicants must be registered for or have completed one of following business classes within a year of applying and submit proof of attendance (if the class was taken outside of MCNW).
+TO PREPARE FOR THE NEXT APPLICATION SESSION: Applicants must be registered for or have completed one of following business classes within a year of applying and submit proof of attendance (if the class was taken outside of MCNW).